-Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants may be particularly at risk from infections.
+Some people may be more vulnerable to contami-nants in drinking water than the general population.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/ AIDS or other immune system disorders, some elderly, and infants may be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-The drinking water from their health care providers.
-The U.S. EPA/CDC (Centers for Disease Control and Prevention) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800) 426-4791 or water.epa.gov/drink/hotline.
+The U.S. EPA/CDC (Centers for Disease Control and Prevention) guidelines of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800) 426-4791 or http://water.epa. gov/drink/hotline.